 If possible to prepare before the session, please think about what you would like to address/focus on, and recall any injuries or medical conditions relevant to treatment.
 Please also think through anything that might affect your experience at the time of treatment, and what you are hoping for in terms of bodywork.
 When possible, please try to slow down and have least a few minutes stillness before you arrive (this is not essential).
 Please wear comfortable, exercise-style clothing such as long pants, t-shirt, long sleeve top, socks, and a jumper if it is cold.

-The Full Circle Movement Therapy clinic is located in Austinmer surrounded by beautiful rain-forest/bush setting of the escarpment, where you will find a dedicated therapy space.
+The Full Circle Movement Therapy clinic is located in Woonona, in a dedicated therapy space as part of our family home.
 I enjoy creating a simple, spacious and warm environment to work in where people can feel at ease and safe to be.
-This quiet, relaxing and picturesque atmosphere is often appreciated and commented on by clients.
+This warm and welcoming atmosphere is often appreciated and commented on by clients.

 When you arrive for your first appointment, you can expect to have 10-15 minutes of checking-in about your present health, as well as taking a case history (this is in addition to the massage time).
 You will find that the approach is holistic, and you will have an opportunity to be led through an enquiry-based conversation to explore your experience, and needs, at the time of the session.
 For those who wish, there is an option to explore possible underlying causes of the presenting condition.
 It is also encouraged to focus more on physical conditions and learning about any discomfort, pain, or injury you might be working with, or it is also welcome if you wish to have a massage, with minimal discussion following the case history.